austintkim/GamerGrove/README.md

 ## Functionality
 - Visitors to the site can:
-  - browse games that are already loaded into the site by platform and genre
+  - browse games that are pre-loaded into the site by platform and genre
   - view the details of any game (i.e. description, screenshots, ratings, user-written reviews, etc.)